Always in the big woods when you leave familiar ground and step off alone into a new place there will be,

 along with the feelings of curiosity and excitement, a little nagging of dread.
 It is the ancient fear of the Unknown,

 and it is your first bond with the wilderness you are going into.

 Quick Cauliflower Masala, or Gobi Masala in India, comes together in about 25 minutes flat.
 This version is vegan, made with coconut milk instead of yogurt, and can be served with naan bread, pita or rice.
 It’s a quick, satisfying meal that feels clean, light, and nourishing.
 Feel free to embellish with spring veggies like spring peas, asparagus, or new potatoes or add chickpeas or chicken for additional protein.

 For the last couple years we have gradually cut back.
 This year even more so.
-It goes against everything I was taught about business- (basically to grow as big as possible and build an empire).
-But this slow down has felt amazing and really increased our quality of life.
+It goes against everything I was taught about business (basically to grow as big as possible and build an empire).
+But this slow-down has felt amazing and really increased our quality of life.
 And as some of you can imagine, it has been easier on our marriage because we work together (picture for a moment working with your spouse or partner, in a high-stress situation.
 Not always pretty).
 So there is that, too.
-What I’m getting at here in a roundabout way is that we made a huge decision to retire from catering after this year and focus on the blog and travel more.
+What I’m getting at here in a roundabout way is that we made a huge decision to retire from catering after this year and focus on the blog and traveling.

 It’s my favorite work of all, being here creating recipes and I’m so excited to be able to do this full-time.
 And the best part is that we can do this from anywhere!